larryb-t/LarryB-UI/README.md

 - 👋 Hi, I’m @LarryB-UI
 - 👀 I’m interested in technology, programming, and engineering.
-- 🌱 I’m currently learning programming.
+- 🌱 I’m currently studying computer science.
-- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me:

 <!---
 LarryB-UI/LarryB-UI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.